hapax/hapax.github.io/assets/problem-time.md

 To me, these conclusions make no sense, and almost deliberately non-explanatory.

-But the fact there is a "thisness" at all does is a metaphysical fact.
+But the fact there is a "thisness" at all is apparently a metaphysical fact.
 The quiddity of having a mind is the experience of mental sensations, also called *qualia*.